-Suffolk County Community College hereby designates the following items of student information as public or "Directory Information."
-This does not mean, however, that the college will indiscriminately release such information about students.
+The College hereby designates the following items of student information as public or "Directory Information."
+This does not mean, however, that the College will indiscriminately release such information about students.
 Requests for Directory Information on all SCCC students or categories of students will generally not be honored.
-Release will generally be restricted to information on individual students only and each request will be considered on an individual basis by the Vice President of Student Affairs, the College Registrar or the Campus Associate Dean of Student Services.
+The College specifically excludes lists or compilations of data on all students or categories of students from its designation of Directory Information under FERPA, even if such list or compilation of data consists only of information which, if related to an individual student, would otherwise constitute Directory Information.
+Release will generally be restricted to information on individual students only, and each request will be considered on an individual basis by the Vice President of Student Affairs, the College Registrar, the Campus Associate Dean of Student Services, or the Office of Legal Affairs.